Wild Kits, Surprise / Accidental Litters, Orphans, Kits

 Unless the mother rabbit is known to be dead, there is a good chance that she is feeding her babies, even if she seems to be ignoring them.
 A mother rabbit does not constantly tend to her babies the way a mother carnivore does.
 Rabbit mamas feed their babies only twice per day, and then leave them alone.
 This is normal and natural: in the wild, a mother rabbit not in the process of feeding her offpsring stays as far away from the nest as possible to avoid attracting predators to her babies.

-The info in this link: below, uses the author’s own formula based on raw goat’s milk so you can substitute this for the above.
-I’ve included it because it has very good advice about how to feed using a sponge, moving on to a nipple once the rabbit is older and weaning.
+The info in this link: below, uses the author’s own formula based on raw goat’s milk.
+It also includes comprehensive advice about how to feed using a sponge, then moving on to a nipple once the rabbit is older, and weaning.

 A General Guide to Hand Rearing Kits